-During the 2017-2018 academic year, at least 3,500 students in six colleges and schools at the U of S are using open textbooks instead of commercial textbooks, saving them approximately $350,000.
-Students have saved more than $750,000 since the U of S launched the open textbook initiative during the 2014-2015 academic year.
+During the 2018-2019 academic year, at least 4,500 students in six colleges and schools at the U of S are using open textbooks instead of commercial textbooks, saving them approximately $450,000.
+Students have saved more than $1.18 million since the U of S launched the open textbook initiative during the 2014-2015 academic year.

 The BCcampus Open Textbook Project out of British Columbia currently lists more than 150 open textbooks from twenty-four disciplines including Accounting, Biology, Chemistry, English, Math, and Psychology.
 Textbooks listed there can be used by anyone free-of-charge (digital versions) and instructors are free to make any modifications they wish to the text, as long a they attribute the source and, in turn, make available the revised work with an open license.
 Texts available through the site go through a peer review process.